Mobile menu

 In the space of ten days, Cellini worked up a model of his design for the King’s approval.
 The segmental head of the doorway would be filled by a relief of the reclining Source surrounded by forest creatures.
 Below, supporting this lunette on each side, in place of columns, Cellini designed two satyrs.
 One was ‘fiery and menacing, instilling fear in the beholder’: the other had the same posture of support; but I had varied his features and some other details; in his hand, for instance, he held a flail with three balls attached to chains.
 Though I call them satyrs, they showed nothing of the satyr except little horns and a goatish head; all the rest of their form was human.’

 Catalogue entry adapted from The Northern Renaissance.
-Dürer to Holbein, London 2011
+Dürer to Holbein (2011) and Sculpture in the Collection of His Majesty The King (2025)

 • Medium and techniques